nprapps/nprapps.github.com/_posts/2013-09-13-using-a-static-site-to-crowdsource-playgrounds.markdown

 ---
 layout: post
-title: "Don't Go Full Server: Using A Static Site To Crowdsource Playgrounds"
+title: "Complex But Not Dynamic: Using A Static Site To Crowdsource Playgrounds"
 description: "You can build and deploy complex sites without running servers.
 Here's how."
 author: Jeremy Bowers
 email: jbowers@npr.org